Innovative plant protein fibre and physical activity solutions to address poor appetite and prevent undernutrition in older adults

 Objective and approach:

-In APPETITE a transdisciplinary consortium of experienced and well-connected experts from eight institutions in six European countries will collaborate to enhance protein and fibre consumption of community-dwelling older persons with poor appetite and overcome undernutrition through targeted nutrition and physical activity.
+In APPETITE, a transdisciplinary consortium of experienced and well-connected experts from eight institutions in six European countries will collaborate to enhance protein and fibre consumption of community-dwelling older dults with poor appetite and overcome undernutrition through targeted nutrition and physical activity.

 In a translational approach – from development of innovative food products in cooperation with consumers, to testing of these products at experimental level to clinical application using harmonised methodologies in shared samples – we will combine high-level developmental, metabolic and clinical research.

-Older persons with poor appetite will first be carefully characterized, and their nutritional and behavioral preferences evaluated in a mixed-methods approach.
+Older adults with poor appetite will first be carefully characterized, and their nutritional and behavioral preferences evaluated in a mixed-methods approach.

 Innovative, affordable, easily and widely applicable products will be developed for and together with older adults with poor appetite by combining several domestic plant proteins and dietary fibres.